 The light meter

-Don’t forget our this little hidden friend in the camera.
-Light meter is what sees the available light and gives a reading of what settings the camera will use.
+Don’t forget our little hidden friend in the camera, the light meter!
+A light meter is what sees the available light and gives a reading of what settings the camera will use.
 In aperture priority mode, it tells the camera to set the shutter speed.
 In shutter speed priority mode, when the user sets the shutter speed, it tells the camera to set the aperture value.
 In manual mode… what does it do?
 First and foremost, it takes a reading of the light and gives an indication as to how much underexposed or overexposed the final image is going to be.

 If the meter is well centered in the reading, then the values set by the camera user are fine as per the camera’s calculations.
 The amount of deviation towards minus or plus shows the amount of correction the light meter calculates is further required in the settings.